hoardinghopes/minesweeper/README.md

 - ~~update types etc so that Swagger interface is more useful~~
 - ~~`db.addScore()` does too much - it checks for a user, and creates one if it doesn't exist, and then adds the score.
 All this should be the responsibility of the API call, and `addScore()` should only add the score.~~
 - cover API with tests
+- ~~replace local DB with Turso, so the database can be accessed remotely~~